-New company applies regenerative medicine to corneal transplantationJanuary 8th, 2013 in Ophthalmology /
+New company applies regenerative medicine to corneal transplantationJanuary 8, 2013 in Medicine & Health / Ophthalmology

 Ocular Systems, Inc. (OSI), Wake Forest Baptist Medical Center and the North Carolina Eye Bank have formed a new company based on a promising new technology aimed at engineering replacement corneas in the lab for transplantation.